wingkuitsoi/computer/README.md

 # Purpose
-To record my computer notes.
+To place my computer notes and custom tools/scripts.